Strong magneto-optical and anomalous transport manifestations in two-dimensional van der Waals magnets Fe$_n$GeTe$_2$ ($n$ = 3, 4, 5): Introduction

 The exploration of 2D vdW magnetic materials with higher $T_C$ has never stopped.
 Following F3GT, ferromagnetic Fe$_{5-x}$GeTe$_2$ (sometimes referred to as Fe$_5$GeTe$_2$, F5GT) and Fe$_4$GeTe$_2$ (F4GT) have also been synthesized~\cite{Stahl2018,May2019,Seo2020}.
 By reflective magnetic circular dichroism and Hall effect measurements, F5GT exhibits intrinsic ferromagnetic order at room temperature in bulk material ($T_C$ = 310 K) and nanoflakes ($T_C$ = 270 $\sim$ 300 K), respectively~\cite{May2019}.
 Similarly, F4GT also shows high $T_C$ (270 K) in the thin flakes~\cite{Seo2020}.
 Compared with F3GT, F4GT and F5GT have higher $T_C$, and therefore they may be more suitable for realistic device applications.
 However, with the increase of iron occupancy, the magnetic properties of F4GT and F5GT turn to be more complex.
 For example, in nanoflakes F4GT (thick than seven-layer), the spin changes from the out-of-plane to in-plane direction around 110 K, while the spin-reorientation temperature is significantly enhanced up to 200 K if the thickness of nanoflakes reduces down to seven-layer~\cite{Seo2020}.
-Although the in-plane magnetization exhibits in the bulk F5GT, while the out-of-plane magnetic anisotropy is enhanced with decreasing thickness of F5GT~\cite{Ohta_2020}.
-And the out-of-plane magnetization emerges in the nanoflakes F5GT~\cite{May2019}.
+The out-of-plane magnetization also emerges in the nanoflakes F5GT and magnetic anisotropy is enhanced with decreasing thickness down to five unit-cell layer~\cite{Ohta_2020}.
 Besides the temperature- and thickness-dependent magnetic anisotropy, other fundamental physical manifestations, such as magneto-optical response as well as anomalous electronic, thermal, and thermoelectric transports, are still unclear in the atomically thin limit of Fe$_n$GeTe$_2$ ($n$ = 3, 4, 5), especially for F4GT and F5GT.
 It essentially hinders the practical applications of Fe$_n$GeTe$_2$, and therefore it is time to uncover these physical properties of Fe$_n$GeTe$_2$.